Free admission March 9 after 5pm • On View: March 9 – August 25, 2019 • RSVP on Facebook

 Throughout her career, Silver has explored the relationship of surface painting through the traditional lexicon of functional forms.
-Cups and saucers, bowls, teapots, vases, and plates have been Silver’s objects of choice, and her output has been varied and prodigious.
-Recently Silver has added ceramic totem sculptures and slumped glass platters to her vocabulary.
+Cups, bowls, teapots, vessels, and oversized plates have been Silver’s objects of choice, and her output has been varied and prodigious.
+Recently Silver has added ceramic totem sculptures and glass platters to her vocabulary.
 As Garth Clark aptly stated: “Anna is pushing the form and painting as far as you can take it.”

 Silver’s work is included in significant museum collections in the United States, Europe, and Asia, and she has been represented by the Garth Clark Gallery (LA, NYC, and Kansas City) and the Frank Lloyd Gallery (LA).